dberma02/budgee/README.md

 This project is still in progress, and only some of it's features have been implemented at this point.
 The website uses Angular2 views which interact with a Ruby Rails API that sends and retrieves transaction data.
-The API when sent transaction data (formatted like the example data, whose format is that of a transaction csv downloaded from an actual bank), the API cleans and extracts relevant transaction information, and saves it to the database.
+The API when sent transaction data (formatted like the example data, whose format is that of a transaction csv downloaded from an actual bank), the API cleans and extracts relevant transaction information, and saves it to the database (I have been runnung the app with a local MySQL).
 The views call the API to recieve the data for the transactions table and for all graphs.

-I am planning for the project to have three main components: A transactions table where one can view and categorize each of his/her transactions, a graphs page where one can see different breakdowns of his/her spending through multiple graphs, and a forecasts page where one can adjust his/her average monthly spending levels across spending categories, and view the impact of these spending changes on his future balance.
+I am planning for the project to have three main components: A transactions table where one can view and categorize each of his/her transactions, a graphs page where one can see different breakdowns of his/her spending through multiple graphs, and a forecasts page where one can adjust his/her average monthly spending levels across spending categories, and view the impact of these spending changes on his/her future balance.

 So far, I have implemented most of the functionality necessary from the API.
 I have successfully implemented an early stage version of the table and graphs pages, each of which pull data from the API.
-At the moment, the data is staged with sample transaction information as I have not implemented support for the upload of transaction data via csv.
-The table does not currently support functionality for user to edit the spending category of each transaction item.
+At the moment, the data is staged with sample transaction information.
+I plan to implement the upload transaction data via csv.
+I plan to implement in-cell editing of the category column of the table where the user can categorize his/her spending data.
 I have currently implemented one graph of the spending data.
 I have not yet implemented any of the forecasts component.